b-N-I-R-A-V/European-Weather-Predictions/README.md

 ## Searching for Best Algorithm
 To fulfill the objectives stated, I started exploring gradient descent method to identify a relationship between days of year and temperature.
 Gradient Descent is a type of optiization algorith where the primary objective is to minimize the loss function.
 There were two parameters which approximated temperature, namely theta_0 and theta_1.
+Following code was used to calculate the loss function.
 ``` python
 def compute_cost(X, y, theta=np.array([[0],[0]])):
     """Given covariate matrix X, the prediction results y and coefficients theta